IGC (file format)

 Specification for this file format is published by the International Gliding Commission of the International Aeronautical Federation.

 These files can be created using specialized equipment called FAI recorder or FAI logger (Volkslogger, LXNAV Nano among others) or using certain anti-collision devices (FLARM) or using a dedicated application that can run on smartphone (XCSoar, LK8000, SeeYou Mobile ...).

+IGC files can optionally be digitally signed using public key cryptography, so that an IGC file can be verified as being created on a certain flight computer.
+IGC files generated on smartphones or other multipurpose hardware will not be signed.